JimTrudeau/MyCoolApp/README.md

+NOTES: This is from an Eclipse project.
+It has project files.
+It has the .lib files.
+It does not have the generated libs, because each of those has a .git, and cannot be included in my shared project

+The goal is to share this project so that someone else can work on this.
+I know they are using our Eclipse IDE.
+Hence the project file

+The task is:
+* push a project (correctly) to GitHub
+* Pretend I am "Joe User" who is collaborating
+* Pull this repo and get it into MY MTB IDE and build it

 # PSoC 6 MCU: Hello World

 This code example demonstrates simple UART communication by printing a "Hello World" message on a terminal and blinks an LED using a Timer resource using PSoC® 6 MCU.